 See the SME definition.

-The Commission’s priority is to ensure that enterprises can rely on a business friendly environment and make the most out of cross border activities, both within the EU Single Market and outside the EU.
+The Commission’s priority is also to ensure that enterprises make the most out of cross border activities, both within the EU Single Market and outside the EU.
 More on SME internationalisation.

-Access to finance is the most pressing issue for many small enterprises.
+Access to finance is one of the most pressing issues for many small enterprises.
 The Commission works on improving the financing environment for SMEs and provides information on funding.
-The Late Payment Directive strengthens businesses' rights to prompt payment.
 More on access to finance.

 To deliver results, the new SME Strategy will be underpinned by a robust partnership between the EU and EU countries, including regional and local authorities.
 The EU SME envoy will work together with national envoys to ensure and monitor the implementation of the strategy and the application of the ‘think small first’ principles in all EU policies.
 More on EU SME envoys and creating an EU country partnership for delivery.